Andcart/sola-dk/README.md

 aiohttp
 ```

-Then, install the libraries using pip:
+Then, install the required libraries using pip:

 ```bash
 pip install -r requirements.txt